-Requirement 6: Documentation
+Requirement 9: Documentation

-- 6.1 The format shall have metadata element. - 6.2 The format shall have a markup for the DOI (likely including a link attribute) - 6.3 The format shall have title element (using a <text> element) - 6.4 Have markup for the evaluation date (authors make this up), this is a legacy ENDF requirement.

-FIG. 2 Basic structure of a <documentation> element.

-- 6.5 The format shall have a markup for the library acceptance date (library maintainers make this up), this is a legacy ENDF requirement. - 6.6 The format shall have an abstract element (optional, using a <text> element) - 6.7 The format shall have a markup for authors (names, affiliation, email, etc.).
-The corresponding author must be denoted. - 6.8 The format shall have a markup for storing the input decks from codes used by the evaluators to prepare the evaluation (<listOfInputs> and <inputDeck> elements) - 6.9 The format shall have a markup for the evaluation version - 6.10 The format shall have a copyright element (for optional copyright notices). - 6.11 The format shall have a markup for referencing the EXFOR datasets used in the evaluation.
-This markup should include a link to the
+- 9.1 The data structure shall have metadata element. - 9.2 The data structure shall have a markup for the DOI (likely including a link attribute) - 9.3 The data structure shall have title element (using a <text> element) - 9.4 Have data structure for the evaluation date (authors generate this), this is a legacy ENDF requirement. - 9.5 The data structure shall have a markup for the library acceptance date (library maintainers generate this), this is a legacy ENDF requirement. - 9.6 The data structure shall have an abstract element (optional, using a <text> element) - 9.7 The data structure shall have a markup for authors (names, affiliation, email, etc.).
+The corresponding author must be denoted. - 9.8 The data structure shall have a markup for storing the input decks from codes used by the evaluators to prepare the evaluation (for example <listOfInputs> and <inputDeck> elements) - 9.9 The <inputDeck> element should allow free text and therefore must be escaped. - 9.10 The data structure shall have a markup for the evaluation version - 9.11 The data structure shall have a copyright element (for optional copyright notices). - 9.12 The data structure shall have a markup for referencing the EXFOR datasets used in the evaluation.
+This markup should include a link to the original data and details of any data rescal-